-The SLCD5+E can use either RS-232 levels or CMOS logic levels for serial communication.
-In the standard configuration, the COM0 and COM1 serial ports are configured for either RS-232 or 3.3V CMOS, as selected by the attached cables.
-COM1 can be configured as RS485/RS422 full duplex as a manufacturing option - consult the factory.
+The SLCD5 can use either RS-232 levels or CMOS logic levels for serial communication.
+As shipped in the standard configuration, the COM0 serial port is configured for RS-232 and the COM1 serial port is either RS-232 or CMOS cable jumper selectable.
+The COM0 can be set for CMOS levels by removing resistor R1.
+This can be provided as a factory option when production board quantities are ordered - contact the factory for ordering information.
+COM1 has the option to be RS485/RS422 as a manufacturing option - consult the factory.

-In the SLCD5+E development kits, the COM0 and COM1 ports are referred to as the "Main" and "Aux" ports respectively.
-The Main port is connected to an embedded processor "host" and controls the display.
-The Aux port is typically connected to a PC and is used to update the bitmaps and macros stored on the board and to test commands.
+In the SLCD5 development kits, the COM0 and COM1 ports are mapped to "Main" and "Aux" ports.
+The Main port is connected to the embedded processor and controls the display.
+The Aux port is typically connected to a PC and is used to update the bitmaps and macros stored on the board.

 By default, the serial communication protocol is 115200 baud, 8 data bits, no parity, with 1 stop bit, and software (XON/XOFF) flow control.
-The baud rate can be changed by using a power-on macro (see Appendix E), or by using the SET BAUD RATE (Sticky) command.
+The baud rate can be changed by using a power-on macro (see Appendix E), or by using the "bauds" command.